 Tuesday, December 10, 2024, 6:30– 8:30 pm ET at the Pratt Institute Library, Alumni Reading Room, a celebration of this year’s 15 Franklin Furnace grant recipients from three categories: the FUND for Performance Art, the XENO Prizes for Performance Art and Artist’s Books, and the Jacki Apple Award in Performance and Artist Projects.

-“Past, Present & Future” welcomes these artists to the Franklin Furnace family and introduces them to a broader audience.
+“Past, Present & Future” welcomed these artists to the Franklin Furnace family and introduces them to a broader audience.

-Each artist will have a few minutes to introduce themselves and may choose to share details about their newly funded projects, and discuss their inspirations, processes, and methods.
+Each artist had a few minutes to introduce themselves and shared details about their newly funded projects, and discuss their inspirations, processes, and methods.

-Franklin Furnace’s Ken Dewey Director Harley Spiller, Founding Director Emerita Martha Wilson, and this year’s panelists—Francheska Alcantara, Justin Allen, Caroline Garcia, Sabrina Jones, Ogemdi Ude, and Bryan Zanisnik—will join with Franklin Furnace members and the general public, live in person at Pratt Library in Brooklyn, or simultaneously participate via Zoom.
+Franklin Furnace’s Ken Dewey Director Harley Spiller, Founding Director Emerita Martha Wilson, and this year’s panelists—Francheska Alcantara, Justin Allen, Caroline Garcia, Sabrina Jones, Ogemdi Ude, and Bryan Zanisnik—were invited to join with Franklin Furnace members and the general public, live in person at Pratt Library in Brooklyn, or simultaneously participate via Zoom.

-Franklin Furnace and Pratt Institute Library are proud to host this annual opportunity to connect with emerging and top-tier performance artists.
+Franklin Furnace and Pratt Institute Library were proud to host this annual opportunity to connect with emerging and top-tier performance artists.

 RSVP (in-person + virtual)